 This signal reduces melatonin production and alters the time of sleep.
 A curve of phase response determines the ideal time to expose light.

-The practice of dark therapy (scototherapy) is achieved by avoiding exposure to light late during the daytime.
+The practice of dark therapy (phototherapy) is achieved by avoiding exposure to light late during the daytime.

 Even light in the room can cause a delay in the process, so patients should be kept in dim lighting or wear special dark glasses that limit light exposure in the evening and at night.

-Melatonin, a hormone, can be used to help stabilize the cycle of sleep-wake.
+Melatonin, a hormone, can be used to help stabilise the cycle of sleep-wake.
 Melatonin usually is taken 4 to 6 hours before the desired sleeping time.